minhnguyen-ai/askimo/README.md

 ## Why Askimo?

 **🔄 Provider Freedom**
-Switch between OpenAI, Gemini, X AI, or Ollama with the same commands.
+Switch between OpenAI, Gemini, X AI, Anthropic, or Ollama with the same commands.
 No vendor lock-in as the AI landscape evolves.

 **🚀 Automation-First Design**
 Built for DevOps and automation workflows.
 Pipe files, logs, or command output into Askimo and let AI handle analysis, transformation, and decision-making.